 The Bride Wears a Red Dress

-The bride's garments will be red (also the case for Muslim brides).
-"Traditionally a South Asian bride will wear a red sari or a modern lengha to be wrapped in on her wedding day," says Patel.
+Don't expect a bride in white at a Hindu wedding!
+"Traditionally, a South Asian bride will wear a red sari or a modern lengha to be wrapped in on her wedding day," says Patel.
 "The beautiful patterns and richness of the color with gold embroidery in her outfit symbolize commitment and fertility."
 However, many modern brides also choose to don a variety of rich, saturated hues from pastel floral prints to bright yellows and bold blues emblazoned with sumptuous embroideries.

 The Groom's Arrival Is a Celebration in Itself